Skip to main content

 What repels ants?

 Online articles offer a lot of advice about what is “supposed” to repel ants, but only a few have been known to actually keep ants at bay.
 Common household substances include coffee grounds, vinegar, bleach, mint, cinnamon extract, diatomaceous earth, tea tree oil, and citronella oil.
-However these solutions need to be applied often as they do not have long reisdual effects and can also be quite messy.
+However these solutions need to be applied often as they do not have long residual effects and can also be quite messy.
 Ensure that no area is unprotected, as ants will look for alternative entry points.
-By using Pestie as your bug barrier you will guarantee that any ant that tries to get into your home won't last long.
+By using Pestie as your bug barrier you will guarantee that any ant that tries to get into your home won't be able too.

 Treat ants with Pestie